tysian/wp-theme-cli/README.md

 ## Goal

-Generate PHP and SCSS files for our ACF based WordPress theme
+Generate, update & remove files in our WordPress theme

 ## How to start

-> We are recommending to use at least Node v14
+> Required: Node >= 14.17.0

 ### Installation